Captive portal IPv6 support

 Add IPv6 support to 'pfSense_ip_to_mac' function https://github.com/bsdperimeter/pfsense-tools/pull/57

-#12 Updated by Cyrill B about 4 years ago
+#12 Updated by Cyrill B over 4 years ago

 I assume there won't be any major changes anymore to 2.1 thus this feature will be integrated in 2.2?
 So I can either upload the patches here in a zip file or on github and create a pull request.
 What do you prefer?